singer-io/tap-google-search-console/README.md

     - [singer-tools](https://github.com/singer-io/singer-tools)
     - [target-stitch](https://github.com/singer-io/target-stitch)

 3. Create your tap's `config.json` file.
-Include the client_id, client_secret, refresh_token, site_urls (website URL properties in a comma delimited list; do not include the domain-level property in the list), start_date (UTC format), and user_agent (tap name with the api user email address).
+Include the client_id, client_secret, refresh_token, site_urls (website URL properties in a comma delimited list; do not include the domain-level property in the list), start_date (UTC format), user_agent (tap name with the api user email address) and request_timeout (the timeout for the requests.
+Default: 300).

     ```json
     {